Kakamotobi/Learned/JS/Functions.md

 }
 ```
 - Example: `const doStuff = function() {};`
-- A function expression is stored in a variable, which can now be used as a function.
+- **The reference to a function expression is stored in a variable, which can now be used to call the function.**
+  - Meaning that `doStuff` is not the name of the function, and is merely a reference to the function.
+  - Even if the function is given a name (Ex: `const doStuff = function doingStuff() {}`), the variable name has to be used to call the function.
 - Function expressions are not hoisted.
 - The function name can be omitted to create *anonymous* (unnamed) functions.
 - Immediately Invoked Function Expressions run as soon as they are defined.